 This post may contain affiliate links.
-If you buy something through one of those links, you won't pay a penny more, but I'll get a small commission that helps keep the lights on.
+If you buy something through one of those links, you won't pay a penny more, but I'll get a small commission that helps support this website and keep our content free.
 Thanks!In case you are wondering who this girl is, it’s me!
 Your all time favorite Indian Girling. 😉

 The reason why my blog title or even this post title includes my nationality and gender, is because one of the truly liberating things about owning your own digital platform, is that you can use it to drive awareness and change.